If problems with your periods are affecting your life, there's help and support available.

 - breast tenderness

-Symptoms appear and can intensify during the second half of the menstrual cycle, and then ease and disappear after the period has started.
+Symptoms usually start and can intensify in the 2 weeks before your period, and then ease and disappear after your period starts.

 Read more about PMS, including symptoms and treatment.

-This is a condition where the cells lining the womb (endometrium) appear in other areas of the body.
-This is usually in the abdominal area, including the pelvis, ovaries and fallopian tubes.
+Endometriosis is a condition where the tissue that lines the womb (endometrium) grows outside the womb, such as in the ovaries and fallopian tubes.

-Not all women have symptoms, but common symptoms can include:
+Not all women have symptoms, but endometriosis can cause:

 - painful, heavy or irregular periods